Visperi/OsrsHelper/README.md

    - streamers.json

    You can safely modify the default settings in settings.ini if you know what you're doing.
-3. Install Python 3.6+ and every needed module (Use `check_modules.py` to get which modules are not installed in your system)
+3. Install Python 3.6+ and every needed module (Use `check_modules.py` to see which modules are not installed in your system)
 4. Register the bot into discord api with your account and copy your token into file Credentials.json
 5. Add the bot into a server, run Main.py and get further help with command `!help`